-Load Tester will automatically recognize JSON content in any HTTP request with an appropriate Content-type header.
+Load Tester will automatically recognize JSON content in any HTTP request body with an appropriate Content-type header or any form field that successfully parses as JSON.
 When this happens, each JSON element will become a configurable name-value pair field in the Fields View.